-Back by popular demand and exclusively for children of The Telegraph employees, Code Camp will be returning to The Telegraph London offices this Easter!
+Back by popular demand and exclusively for children of The Telegraph employees, Code Camp will be returning to The Telegraph London offices this summer!

 Key details: